bharathguntreddi3/SuperStore_Sales_Forecasting/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.

-I hope this repository helps you gain valuable insights from your sales data using SQL and RFM analysis.
+I hope this repository helps you gain valuable insights from your sales data using SQL.
 If you have any questions or need further assistance, please feel free to open an issue.
 Happy analyzing!

 If you find this project interesting and useful, show your support by starring ⭐ the repository and sharing it with others.
 Let's revolutionize productivity together!